How to Use Allowances in Residential Construction

 Material Allowances and Builder Discounts

-Whether you're fixed-cost or cost-plus, you're most likely receiving discounts from vendors and suppliers that you're using on each project.
+Whether you're fixed-cost or cost-plus, you're most likely receiving discounts from the vendors and suppliers you use on each project.

 And whether or not you pass on that discount to your client is entirely at your discretion.
 Some argue this is an ethical debate as you're making your margin on top of a retail price, but I would argue you're doing the same thing by marking up your team's labor (or trade partners' costs).